UninvitedActivity/UninvitedActivity/README.md

   - I've only had to unblock a couple of these, one was required for Chromecasting (35.186.224.35) and another for work VPN authentication

 # Observations
-- IP Addresses that are connecting to random ports are almost mutually exlusive from IP addresses that are specifically connecting to email server ports.
+- There are separate sets of IP Addresses connecting to random ports versus those connecting to email server specific ports.
   - Subjectively, this indicates to me that IP addresses associated with mail server probes are more 'dangerous': they are directed, not just randomly scanning everything.
 This makes these IP addresses more valuable to block (I also understand that these IP addresses are likely to be drones in a botnet, and therefore not indicative of actual attackers, but I'd still consider blocking these IP addresses as more worthwhile than those doing random port probes.